Tick Diseases in Dogs - Symptoms and Treatment

 Babesiosis in dogs

 Babesia is a protozoan that causes this tick-borne disease in dogs.
 Babesiosis in dogs is characterized by the appearance of hemolytic anemia, as a result of the destruction to red blood cells.
 If not treated in time, babesiosis in dogs can be fatal.
-Symptoms of babesiosis in dogs include fever, exercise intolerance, blood in the urine, jaundice or pale mucous membranes.
+Symptoms of babesiosis in dogs include fever, exercise intolerance, blood in the urine, jaundice, or pale mucous membranes.
 A dog suffering from canine babesiosis may also suffer from an increase in spleen and liver size.
+It is important to begin treatment as soon as possible to prevent severe complications.

 For more, we recommend reading our article babesiosis in dogs.